- Apply Today

-A student in the endodontics program must complete a minimum of 30 credit hours of course work, including four credit hours in clinical practice per academic year (a total of eight credit hours for each program) and six credit hours of thesis work.
+A student in the Endodontics master's program must complete a minimum of 30 credit hours of course work, including four credit hours in clinical practice per academic year (a total of eight credit hours for each program) and six credit hours of thesis work.
 The remaining credits may be divided among courses specific to the specialty discipline and elective courses.
-The endodontics program requires two full years of patient care.
-Satisfactory completion of the didactic and clinical components of the program results in a specialty certification through the Marquette University Graduate School.
-Satisfactory completion of the research component of the programs results in a master’s degree through the Marquette University Graduate School

 - A completed Marquette University application form and fee online.